-In Spring 2006, the National University of Ireland Maynooth concluded a research study into the effects of the Basic Parent Programme in Clondalkin, which demonstrated positive results.
+In Spring 2006, Maynooth University concluded a research study into the effects of the Basic Parent Programme in Clondalkin, which demonstrated positive results.
 The study charted the progress of some 32 parents with children who demonstrated clinically significant levels of emotional and behavioural difficulty and a range of additional difficulties such as Aspergers Syndrome and ADD/ADHD.
 The research highlighted:

 - significant clinical changes in the behaviour of the children and their parents;

 - demonstrated significant improvements in coping skills, family supports and communication;